MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/getting-started/personas.md

 ## Example: identify stakeholders

 Every organization is unique and has a distinct organizational structure.
-However, there are a set of common roles with an associated set of activities they perform.
+However, there is a set of common roles with an associated set of activities they perform.
 Generally, these roles are:

 | Area | Activities |
 |-----|-----|